Concussion After a Car Accident – Your Legal Rights

 When you see your physician, they will ask about many of the symptoms above to determine whether a brain injury is likely.
 In addition, the doctor will examine you and check the pupils of your eyes to see if they are dilated differently or unevenly, as this can be one of several tell-tale neurological signs of a concussion or other brain injury.

-Your doctor may also order a computerized tomography (CT) scan or magnetic resonance imaging (MRI) of the brain to check medical problems that could be causing your symptoms.
-Both can be used to identify brain abnormalities, such as swelling, bruising, or bleeding, that might explain your symptoms.
+Your doctor may also order a computerized tomography (CT) scan or magnetic resonance imaging (MRI) of the brain to check for underlying issues.
+Both techniques can be used to identify swelling, bruising, or bleeding that could be causing your symptoms.

 The people that work here are professional and extremely helpful.
 They answered any questions I had and were very calculated throughout this entire process.